CalHenry/ocr/README.md

 ## Disclaimer
+>[!IMPORTANT]

-This project is a personal endeavor and is provided as-is, without any warranty or guarantee of functionality, accuracy, or reliability.
+>This project is a personal endeavor and is provided as-is, without any warranty or guarantee of functionality, accuracy, or reliability.
 Althouth the project is made to be replicable, the R codes are specific to the pdf of the archives.
 It is intended for educational and inspirational purposes only.

 ## Description